-December is the month of the winter solstice, which a large part of the world associates with such celebrations as Nativity festivals.
+December is the month of the winter solstice, which a large part of mankind associates with such celebrations as Nativity festivals.
 The moment of the solstice occurred on Dec.
-21 at 11:19 p.m EST (0419 GMT on Dec.
-22): The sun, appearing to travel along the ecliptic, reached that point in the sky where it is farthest south of the celestial equator.
+21 at 5:02 a.m EST (10:02 UT): The sun, appearing to travel along the ecliptic, reached that point in the sky where it is farthest south of the celestial equator.

-The Yuletide evening sky is especially rewarding.
-The eastern sky is filled with brilliant stars and star patterns.
-Distinctive groupings of stars that form part of the recognized constellation outlines, or lying within their boundaries, are known as asterisms.
-Ranging in size from sprawling, naked-eye figures to minute stellar settings, they are found in every quarter of the sky and at all seasons of the year.
-The larger asterisms — ones like the Big Dipper in Ursa Major and the Great Square of Pegasus — are often better-known than their host constellations.
-Here are some of the best asterisms to spot as the year approaches its end.
+The Yuletide evening sky is especially rewarding now.
+The eastern sky is filled with brilliant stars — sort of a celestial Christmas tree.
+Distinctive groupings of stars forming part of the recognized constellation outlines, or lying within their boundaries, are known as asterisms.
+Ranging in size from sprawling naked eye figures to minute stellar settings, they are found in every quarter of the sky and at all seasons of the year.
+The larger asterisms — ones like the Big Dipper in Ursa Major and the Great Square of Pegasus — are often better known than their host constellations.
+One of the most famous is in the northwest these frosty evenings.

 The Northern Cross

 Originally known simply as the "Bird" in ancient times, without any indication of what sort of bird it was supposed to represent, it later became the constellation Cygnus, the Swan.
 But the brightest six stars of Cygnus compose an asterism more popularly called the Northern Cross.